What is Emotional Intelligence?

 become more emotionally intelligent.

-SO WHAT DOES EQ LOOK LOOK LIKE IN A TYPICAL SCHOOL CONFLICT?
+SO WHAT DOES EQ LOOK LOOK LIKE IN YOUNGER CHILDREN?

 Let’s say Billy breaks in line in front of Sarah.
 If Sarah has a high EQ, she will first become aware that her emotions are about to hijack her brain and make her shove Billy back where he ought to be!
 That awareness sets into motion self-regulation, like taking a deep breath, counting to 10, tightening and releasing her fists.
 The relative calm this produces sends the situation up to Sarah’s PFC (Pre-Frontal Cortex) in the blink of an eye, where it can problem-solve, for a more socially acceptable solution to the problem.